 While many people in Singapore believe that bunions are caused by wearing shoes, such as high heels, current research leans towards the genetics as being the largest risk factor for developing bunions.
 Those with certain foot types or conditions, along with those in occupations that require long periods of standing or walking, are at greater risks of developing bunions.

 One of the common questions we get in clinic is if the bunion will go away on its own.
 Bunions do not disappear or revert to their original shape without outside intervention, and are likely to worsen over time.

 As bunions do not go away on their own, neglecting a bunion allows it to worsen.
 Left untreated, a bunion can often develop to the point where the big toe totally overlaps the second toe.
 At this point, surgery is the only possible option.
 Early treatment of this issue is critical to avoid such developments.

 Conservative treatment of a bunion focuses on two aspects, prevention and maintenance.
 As bunions are likely to worsen over time, the aim of treatment is to maintain the situation and prevent it from worsening.
 If the bunion is extremely severe, you may be advised to undergo surgery instead.

 As the deformity can be highly intrusive or obvious, some patients may choose to have them removed for aesthetic purposes.
-The typical recommendation in Singapore and overseas is that surgery should not be a first option unless the patient is experiencing severe pain or that the deformity continues to progress despite conservative treatment.
+The typical recommendation is that surgery should not be the first option unless the patient is experiencing severe pain or if the deformity continues to progress despite conservative treatment.